-An epiretinal membrane (also called macular pucker) is the formation of a thin membrane over part of the retina known as the macula.
-The macula is the most sensitive part of the eye and plays a central role in processing detailed vision.
+An epiretinal membrane (also called macular pucker) is a thin membrane that forms over part of the retina known as the macula.
+The macula is the most sensitive part of the retina and is crucial for sharp central vision.

-There is no proven prevention for this condition.
+There are no proven preventive measures for this condition.

-An epiretinal membrane may be treated with a vitrectomy, a form of keyhole surgery that uses small probes to enter inside the eye to remove the vitreous and peel off the epiretinal membrane.
-A gas may then be injected into the eye to replace the vitreous and prevent it from pulling on the retina.
+Surgery for epiretinal membranes involves a vitrectomy, a form of "keyhole" surgery that uses small instruments to enter the eye to remove the vitreous gel.
+This allows access to the epiretinal membrane, which can then be peeled off the retinal surface with small instruments.
+Occasionally, a gas bubble may be injected into the eye at the end of surgery, to replace the vitreous gel.

-Eye drops will be dispensed after surgery, and should be used as prescribed.
-Maintaining good eye hygiene and avoiding injury to the operated eye are important to reduce infection after surgery.
+Eye drops will be dispensed after surgery and should be used as prescribed.
+Good eye hygiene and avoiding injury to the operated eye are important to reduce infection and problems after surgery.